 (Note that the Owa Daim Shrine can be reached directly via other methods, such as cutting down a tree to fall across a chasm, as one example, and cold resistance is not required.
 There are various ways to get cold resistance for the fourth shrine along that route, too.
 But this walkthrough couldn’t possibly cover all the options you have in front of you!
 So as always, feel free to explore and find your own way whenever you please!)

 From the Temple of Time head westward and you will see an archway that leads to a snowy plain.
 Just next to the archway there are some Spicy Peppers, so be sure to grab them.
 Before heading into the snow, walk northward a bit and you’ll see a Bokoblin camp.
 It’s a good idea to get rid of these enemies so that you can do some cooking.
-There are more spicy peppers in this area and I highly recommend grabbing them.
-Use a Bokoblin Club or a Tree Branch and light it on fire, and then use that flame to light up the fire beneath the pot.
+There are more spicy peppers in this area and it is recommended to pick them up too.
+Use a Boko Club or a Tree Branch and light it on fire, and then use that flame to light up the fire beneath the pot.

 There are other ways to survive the cold, too!
 If in your travels you have come across a Warm Doublet (an option for how to get this item is later in this chapter), that will also provide cold resistance when worn.
 You can also carry a lit torch, although it is easy to accidentally put it away or break it when fighting, and then it may not be easy to light it again.
 Another option is to collect a lot of food and then continuously eat it all as you take damage from the cold while quickly traveling to your destination.
 This cannot be said enough, but there are many ways to accomplish objectives in this game, so feel free to come up with your own!

 For this guide though, cook and eat some food to get cold resistance, and then run through the gate to reach the colder area.
 It’s now time to make your way over to the Owa Daim Shrine.
 By coming from this direction, you can climb higher up and then strategically climb down right when you are near the shrine.
-Per usual, once you arrive use the Sheikah Slate on the pedestal to open up the entrance.
+Be sure to check our Interactive Map if you aren’t sure of the exact location of the shrine.
+As per usual, once you arrive use the Sheikah Slate on the pedestal to open up the entrance.

-Inside, run over to the Pedestal and place your Sheikah Slate to get the Stasis Rune.
-This will allow you to use the Stasis ability, which allows Link to freeze objects in time for a short period.
+Inside, run over to the Pedestal and place your Sheikah Slate to get the Rune for this shrine.
+This will give you the Stasis ability, which allows Link to freeze objects in time for a short period.
 These objects can also be hit to store kinetic energy and when time resumes, this energy will be expelled all at once, which can cause even the largest of objects to get launched across a room.

 The massive gear on the left side of the room is causing the nearby platform to rotate.
 Wait until the platform is level and then use Stasis on the gear, freezing it in time momentarily.
 Quickly run across before the gear re-activates.